 What do they encompass?

-Phase 1: Known as a preliminary environmental site assessment, phase 1 is often called a ‘desktop study’ where all the currently available site information is reviewed to determine whether or not contamination is likely.
-Information which is commonly reviewed in this phase include the site history, the environmental setting, the previous and current activities on the site, the site drainage and what the land in the immediate locality of the site is used for.
+Phase I – Known as a preliminary environmental site assessment, phase I is often referred to as a ‘desktop study’ where all the currently available site information is reviewed to determine whether or not contamination is likely.
+The information which is commonly reviewed in this phase include the site history, the environmental setting, the previous and current activities on the site, the site drainage and what the land in the immediate locality of the site is used for.
 The presence of underground storage tanks, surface staining, and chemical stores is also looked into.

-Phase 2: Known as a detailed environmental site assessment, phase 2 involves actively testing for the presence of contaminants and determining both their concentration and distribution.
-Testing during this phase could include soil and groundwater assessments, and an an appraisal of the risk posed to humans and the environment.
+Phase II – Known as a detailed environmental site assessment, phase II involves actively testing for the presence of contaminants and determining both their concentration and distribution.
+Testing during this phase could include soil and groundwater assessments, drum sampling, transformer or capacitor sampling as well as sampling from things like mould, asbestos and lead.

-Phase 3: This encompasses the remediation of a site based on the evidence uncovered in the previous phases.
-A phase 3 site assessment may include further testing, sampling and monitoring to determine what types of remediation are required, feasibility studies for remediation, and an assessment of the available clean-up methods, logistics and costs of remediation.
+Phase III – The final phase of an ESA encompasses the remediation of a site based on the evidence uncovered in the previous two phases.
+A phase III site assessment may include further testing, sampling and monitoring to determine what types of remediation are required, feasibility studies for remediation, and an assessment of the available clean-up methods, logistics and costs of remediation.

 Who sets the guidelines for these assessments?